MistNewt/Pets/README.md

 Pets App
 ===================================

-This app was copied from https://github.com/udacity/ud845-Pets/ with starter code.
-After then too, many modification were made/copy-pasted by me.
+This app was copied from https://github.com/udacity/ud845-Pets/ with <br/>
+starter code.
+From that point, many modification were made/copy-pasted by me.

 P.S.
 I am now officially a basic android developer.
 Yayyy. :)